 In this CME Outfitters BriefCase, faculty experts will guide learners through patient case scenarios reflecting the impact of biases, disparities, and health inequities that reduce the quality of vision care for racial and ethnic underserved patients.
 This program will provide actionable strategies, empowering attendees to identify factors and implement changes in practice to improve vision treatment.

 At the end of this CME/CE activity, participants should be able to recognize the impact of health inequities on vision care and individualize treatment strategies that include assessment of SDoH to improve patient outcomes.

 Supported by an educational grant from Johnson & Johnson.

-Physicians, optometrists, PAs, NPs, nurses, opticians, pharmacists, medical assistants specializing in ophthalmology, optometry, or endocrinology
+Physicians, optometrists, physician associates (PAs), nurse practitioners (NPs), nurses, opticians, pharmacists, medical assistants specializing in ophthalmology, optometry, or endocrinology

 It is the policy of CME Outfitters, LLC, to ensure independence, balance, objectivity, and scientific rigor and integrity in all of their CE activities.
 Faculty must disclose to the participants any relationships with commercial companies whose products or devices may be mentioned in faculty presentations, or with the commercial supporter of this CE activity.
 CME Outfitters, LLC, has evaluated, identified, and mitigated any potential conflicts of interest through a rigorous content validation procedure, use of evidence-based data/research, and a multidisciplinary peer review process.
 The following information is for participant information only.
 It is not assumed that these relationships will have a negative impact on the presentations.